meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 - Open your forked Meshery repository on GitHub.
 - Click on the "**Code**" button of your forked repository it will give you the option to open the project in Gituhub Codespaces.

-{% include alert.html type="dark" title="About Github" content="Github Codespaces will automatically clone and open the repository for you in a browser-based version of Visual Studio Code.
+{% include alert.html type="dark" title="About Github Codespaces" content="Github Codespaces will automatically clone and open the repository for you in a browser-based version of Visual Studio Code.
 It comes with pre-installed tools which are quiet helpful to spin up the development environment for <a href='https://github.com/meshery/meshery'>Meshery.</a>" %}

 - After opening the project on Github Codespaces, change to the docs directory.